efesler/graphql-apollo-mongo-example/README.md

 ## To go further

-- [ ] Use graphql-compose-mongoose to have a more generic approach to create resolvers
+- [x] Use graphql-compose-mongoose to have a more generic approach to create resolvers
 - [ ] Review seed code for better usage of Promise
+- [ ] Work on security with API Gateway